daniocionini/Prediction-Model-Breast-Cancer-Recurrence/README.md

 - *Breast Quadrant*: the quadrant of the breast where the tumour is present
 - *Irradiation*: whether radiation therapy has been used as a treatment to destroy cancer cells
 ### The Model
 This model is a **Classification** model.
-We want to predict whether a patient could get a recurrence of cancer (*no-recurrence-events, recurrence-events*).
+I want to predict whether a patient could get a recurrence of cancer (*no-recurrence-events, recurrence-events*).

+#### Measure Performance
+- To measure the model's performance and accuracy I used f1-score, ROC curve and AUC.

 <br>
 <br>